singlestone/commit-deploy-slack-action/README.md

 - `it.repository`: The shorthand name for the repo (e.g., `singlestone/commit-deploy-slack-action`)
 - `it.links.commitSha`: Link to the commit that triggered this action.
 - `it.links.repository`: Link to the repository that triggered this action.
+- `it.links.run`: Link to the GitHub Actions run that triggered this action.

 ### Additional placeholders